manfredsteyer/guest-writer/articles/2019-11-23-royderks-auth0-graphql-react.markdown

 ## Securing a React app

-Auth0 is used to secure your React application, just as it was used to secure the GraphQL server that you're using for this post.
-By sending a request to the Auth0 authentication service with your credentials, you'll retrieve a JWT that can be validated by the GraphQL server.
-For this section you can no longer use the demo GraphQL server, but need to get the secure GraphQL server running as described in the _Setting Up a GraphQL Server_ section this article.
+You'll use Auth0 to secure your React application and your GraphQL server easily.
+By sending a request to the Auth0 authentication service with your credentials, you'll retrieve a JWT that can be validated by a GraphQL server.

+For this section, you'll start using a more complex server that exposes an API with protected endpoints to write data, along the a few read endpoints to get data to display on your React application.

+If you followed the previous tutorial, [_Build and Secure a GraphQL Server with Node.js_](https://auth0.com/blog/build-and-secure-a-graphql-server-with-node-js/), you can use the server you built there.
+Otherwise, I'll give you instructions on how to clone the code from that tutorial to set up a local GraphQL server.
+Let's start first by setting up your React application to talk to a secured server.

 ### Handle Authentication